sp4ee/website-source/content/build-log/040-bricked-attiny.md

 <!--more-->

 I fell in love with the ATTiny because of its simplicity.
 Yes, the "classic" microcontrollers like the various Arduinos or the ESP32 are also impressively small and accessible.
-But they still come with a breakout board with two dozen or more pins, a USB socket, with the ESPs even WiFi and Bluetooth...
+But they still come with a breakout board with two dozen or more pins, a USB socket, in the ESP's case even WiFi and Bluetooth...
 It's a lot.
 In contrast, with the ATTiny45 or ATTiny85:

 - You have a single chip with 4 pins on both sides, and that's it.
 You're good to go.